TomNisbet/sap-plus/docs/_docs/design-100-backplane.md

 ## Backplane module interconnects

-A pair of 2x8 pin header is provided between each board to make module-to-module connections.
+A pair of 2x8 pin headers is provided between each board to make module-to-module connections.
 A module board can use both sets of connectors for a total of 32 pins.
 Rather than being connected left-to-left and right-to-right, the interconnects have the inner pins connected and the outer pins connected.
 A module needing 8 or fewer connections could populate just a 1x8 connector instead of a 2x8 to save space.

 [![Backplane with modules](../../assets/images/backplanes-with-modules.jpg "backplane with module boards")](../../assets/images/backplanes-with-modules.jpg)